-Serato DJ is the software of choice for lots of professional DJs today, specially scratch & hip hop DJs.
-Serato Scratch Live has been part of the hip hop DJ scene for well over a decade and has been recently replaced by Serato DJ that has became the “all-in-one” solution from Serato, thus consolidating all the Serato Djing modules in 1 overall solution, supported by so called expansion packs.
+Serato DJ is the software of choice for lots of professional DJs today, especially scratch & hip hop DJs.
+Serato Scratch Live has been part of the hip-hop DJ scene for well over a decade and has been recently replaced by Serato DJ that has become the “all-in-one” solution from Serato, thus consolidating all the Serato Djing modules in 1 overall solution, supported by so-called expansion packs.
 More on that later.

 Serato DJ works with a wide range of hardware, from media players such as Pioneer DJ CDJ’s and DJM’s to DJ controllers and mixers using DVS.

 There are actually two products: Serato DJ and Serato DJ Intro, Intro being a stripped down version of Serato DJ, usually shipped with entry-level controllers.
 These controllers will also work with Serato DJ, but that will require a license, that will set you back USD 99.